-As I wake to greet a brand new day, I breathe a sigh of relief.
+As I wake to greet a brand-new day, I breathe a sigh of relief.
 And in the first few minutes, I’ve been awake, I am already feeling better than I did yesterday.
-And as the day progresses, My sprits remain high; because of this, I can’t help but think what a difference a day makes.
+And as the day progresses, My spirits remain high; because of this, I can’t help but think what a difference a day makes.

 Yesterday, I spent the majority of my day sleeping.
 I cared little for the beautiful day that lay just beyond my window.
 Having made the decision to have my kids shelter in place with their mother weeks ago, I have found my mood slipping more and more as of late.

 How I learned to ride the wave.

 Thankfully, I have come to realize that even the most challenging episodes always pass; all I have to do is ride the wave and bear its brunt.
 Once the storm passes, I am able to employ the above skills I have learned in therapy.

 Overall, I have learned that while in the peak of the mental storm, it’s ok to shut down; it’s not something that needs to be solved, it just is what it is.
 Like me, you’ll be ok too.
 Tomorrow, you will see a difference a day makes.

 Why do we feel like it’s wrong?

 In a quest for the answer to this question, I have come to a few conclusions.
 Firstly, When a mental illness has control over the way we feel, it has control over the way we think; high jacking our neurology is what it does best and sabotage is its game.

 When we are overcome with mental illness, it tells us that we are not good people and convinces us that worthless in the process.
-Moreover, it seems the lager the episode, the larger the worthlessness and guilt we feel.
+Moreover, it seems the larger the episode, the larger the worthlessness and guilt we feel.
 Do we know this is not true?
 Of course, does it make us feel better when in these darker moments?
 Of course not.
 Ah, the power of the mind to turn on itself; almost like an autoimmune disease, when the body turns on itself.